sut-ai/notes/notebooks/16_learning_a_decision_tree/index.md

 ![xor example](./pictures/xor_decision_tree.png)

+## Hypothesis Space

+As with other inductive learning methods.
+ID3 can be characterized as searching a space of hypothesis for one that fits the training examples.
+The hypothesis space searched by ID3 is the set of possible decision trees.
+ID3 performs a simple-to-complex, hill-climbing search through this hypothesis space. beginning with the empty tree, then considering progressively more elaborate hypotheses in search of a decision tree that correctly classifies the training data.
+The evaluation function that guides this hill-climbing search is the information gain measure.

+By viewing ID3 in terms of its search space and search strategy, we can get some insight into its capabilities and limitations.

+- ID3's hypothesis space of all decision trees is a complete space of finite discrete-valued functions, relative to the available attributes.
+Because every finite discrete-valued function can be represented by some decision tree.
+ID3 avoids one of the major risks of methods that search incomplete hypothesis spaces: that the hypothesis space might not contain the target function.

+- ID3 maintains only a single current hypothesis as it searches through the space of decision trees.
+This contrasts.
+By determining only a single hypothesis.
+ID3 loses the capabilities that follow from explicitly representing all consistent hypotheses.
+For example, it does not have the ability to determine how many alternative decision trees are consistent with the available training data, or to pose new instance queries that optimally resolve among these competing hypotheses.

+- ID3 in its pure form performs no backtracking in its search.
+Once it selects an attribute to test at a particular level in the tree, it never backtracks to reconsider this choice.
+Therefore, it is susceptible to the usual risks of hill-climbing search without backtracking: converging to locally optimal solutions that are not globally optimal.
+In the case of ID3, a locally optimal solution corresponds to the decision tree it selects along the single search path it explores.
+However, this locally optimal solution may be less desirable than trees that would have been encountered along a different branch of the search.

+- ID3 uses all training examples at each step in the search to make statistically based decisions regarding how to refine its current hypothesis.
+This contrasts with methods that make decisions incrementally, based on individual training examples.
+One advantage of using statistical properties of all the examples (e.g., information gain) is that the resulting search is much less sensitive to errors in individual training examples.
+ID3 can be easily extended to handle noisy training data by modifying its termination criterion to accept hypotheses that imperfectly fit the training data.

 ## Overfitting

 Overfitting is a phenomenon in which our learning system, the decision tree in this case, strongly fits our training sample.
 This might sound like a good think at first, but the stronger the system fits the training set, the less it is generalizable and in conclusion, it will not have a desirable result on other sets.